asbc19/SNN_Interface/README.md

 https://github.com/asbc19/SNN_Interface/assets/67765415/3c8997e0-a3ab-4190-a9b0-39a3b73e7e5b

 ### 1.3 PC-FPGA Communication
-Make sure that the PC is in the same network as the FPGA server.
+Ensure the PC is in the same network as the FPGA server.
 - Set IP in the PC to 192.168.8.

 https://github.com/asbc19/SNN_Interface/assets/67765415/0928d5e9-6e01-4f29-8c9e-2ee888f1b989